wireapp/wire-ios/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-#ZMCLinkPreview
+# WireLinkPreview

 This framework is part of Wire iOS SyncEngine.
 Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.

-ZMCLinkPreview is a Swift framework that can be used to fetch and parse Open Graph data that is present on most webpages (see http://ogp.me/ for more information and https://developers.facebook.com/tools/debug/sharing to debug open graph data).
+WireLinkPreview is a Swift framework that can be used to fetch and parse Open Graph data that is present on most webpages (see http://ogp.me/ for more information and https://developers.facebook.com/tools/debug/sharing to debug open graph data).

 ### How to build